Stacer-Varien/Jeanne-Bot/JeanneBot Wiki/Rules.md

 > Selfbotting activity

-* Selfbotting for intends of farming XP or currency is prohibited.
+* Selfbotting for intends of farming XP or QP is prohibited.
 This also includes autotypers, macros or anything that enables automation of commands.

 > Use of alt accounts